 - Place your hands on the floor shoulder-width apart and your feet on an elevated surface, such as an exercise bench or step.

 - Keep your body in a straight line from your head to your heels, engaging your core and glutes.

-- Lower your chest towards the floor by bending your elbows, keeping your body in a straight line from head to heels.
+- Lower your chest towards the floor by bending your elbows, allowing them to flare out to the sides.

 Tips & Tricks

-- Make sure to engage your core and keep your body in a straight line from head to heels throughout the movement.
+- Maintain a straight line from your head to your heels throughout the exercise.

 - Listen to your body and take breaks when needed to avoid overexertion.

 - If you're new to decline push-ups, start with modified versions like knee push-ups or inclined push-ups.